cezekwem/portfolio/README.md

 ▪️Exploratory data exploration
 ▪️Statistical analysis

-Having worked in a high-growth tech startup, I excel in high-pressure environments, and I am keen to take on complex problems and time-sensitive assignments.

-Today, I focus my data analytics and programming schools on solving any problem that comes my way.
+I'm excited to use this space to further display my work and show growth as I continue to solve problems that come my way.
+I hope you are blessed by this!
 I'm always open to collaborate and learn from others, and can be reached professionally via E-mail and LinkedIn.

-Have fun looking though these projects!
+Have fun looking though these projects (I KNOW I DID!)